 We will carry out any repairs for which we are responsible and rely on you to report any faults as promptly and accurately as you can.

 Please make sure you are at home to let the contractor in at the agreed time.
 We prioritise our repair requests so that we can address those that are urgent first.

 You can report your repair online, or you can call us on 01233 330366.

 How soon will my repair be completed?

-- Emergency repairs will be carried out within four hours.
+- Emergency repairs will be carried out within two to 24 hours.

-- Urgent repairs will be carried out within three days.
+- Urgent repairs will be attended within five working days.